Darki8/ChromeKiosk/README.md

 The script will execute and set up the Chrome kiosk environment.
 Please be patient and wait for the script to complete its execution.

+>[!WARNING]
+>There is a known Issue that the plymouth splash screen is not properly working.
+Reason: Unkown.

 ## What the Script Does

 This script sets up a kiosk environment using Google Chrome on a Debian-based system.
 Here are the main actions performed: